ZouLiwen-1999/ZouLiwen-1999.github.io/_pages/about.md

   - We achieve better segmentation performance for peripancreatic vessel compared to the state-of-the-art methods.
   - We achieve competitive labeling performance for peripancreatic vessel compared to the fully supervised method.

+- December, 2023, [our manuscript](https://doi.org/10.1109/JBHI.2023.3340686) entitled "A Weakly Supervised Segmentation Network Embedding Cross-scale Attention Guidance and Noise-sensitive Constraint for Detecting Tertiary Lymphoid Structures of Pancreatic Tumors" has been accepted by <b>*IEEE Journal of Biomedical and Health Informatics*</b>.

 - August, 2023, our [new work](https://doi.org/10.1016/10.1088/1361-6560/acf110) focused on dilated pancreatic duct segmentation in CT images has been accepted by <b>*Physics in Medicine and Biology*</b>.
 The highlights of this study can be summarized as follows:
   - We propose a novel cascaded segmentation framework driven by terminal guidance mechanism for the dilated pancreatic duct segmentation.
   - A terminal anatomy-aware module is designed to take the local intensity, feature cues of the targets and global anatomy information into account to improve the terminal segmentation performance.
   - A terminal distraction attention module is introduced to explicitly learn the distribution of the distraction tissues for reducing the false positive and false negative predictions.
   - We propose a new metric called tDice to measure the terminal segmentation accuracy for targets with tubular structures and two other metrics for segmentation error evaluation.
   - We achieve state-of-the-art segmentation performance for dilated pancreatic duct segmentation compared to the existing works.

+- May, 2022, [our paper](https://doi.org/10.1103/PhysRevE.105.054202) entitled "Measuring the rogue wave pattern triggered from Gaussian perturbations by deep learning" has been accepted by <b>*Physical Review E*</b>.